 It's not my business or concern what you do or don't do for your kids.
 I'm too busy "wasting time" making memories for my kids to concern myself with what my neighbors are doing in that sense.

-I won't stand here and mock any parents choice of holiday activities because I like to be a nice person and assume that we're all doing the best we can with the hardest job ever created (parenthood!!!).
+I won't stand here and mock any parents choice of holiday activities because I am a nice person and assume that we're all doing the best we can with the hardest job ever created (parenthood!).

 I won't participate in the bully tactics that coordinate with questioning another parents choices, especially when it comes to something as silly as Elf on the shelf.

 And if you don't do it?
-That's ok.
+That's okay.
 We can still be friends.
 And I won't assume you're terrible.